Pinegrow/pg-nuxtui/app/content/quick-start.md

 ### Nuxt UI configuration

-- 👉 Nuxt UI uses heroicons by default and is configured only to use them.
-In order to use all iconsets in Vue Designer's icon-picker, the `ui` key of the Nuxt config has been updated (`icons: 'all'`).
+- 👉 Nuxt UI uses Heroicons by default and is configured exclusively for them.
+While all icon sets can be enabled, it is generally not recommended as it impacts performance during development.
+Therefore, this template overrides Nuxt UI's `UIcon` component with `BaseIcon` in the Nuxt config.
 - 👉 Nuxt UI by default uses `dark` mode.
 It's changed to `light` mode using `colorMode > preference` in `nuxt.config.ts`.
 - 👉 There are some scenarios when colors might have to be added to the `safelistColors` array under the `ui` key.
 For more details, refer to the official [documentation](https://ui.nuxt.com/getting-started/theming#colors).